-Controlling pests, disease and weeds through prevention first and without relying on toxic, synthetic chemicals
+One of the key tenants of organic farming is controlling pests, disease, and weeds through prevention first—and without relying on toxic, synthetic chemicals.